adam2am/language-tools-with-civet/packages/svelte2tsx/src/svelte2tsx/sourcemap-offset-refactor.md

 and [X] checkmark when done with a each file > @sourcemap-offset-diff.md]

+if you were give the all information you need to know to developer which files would you list, what issue would you describe

+full on whats going on and what we're trying to achieve and go for in general

+so professional developer could give full on architech desing of a roadmap?

 I’ve sketched out the “pre-filter + per-stream remapping + merge” refactor in chainMaps—that’s the rock-solid, 2-phase approach:
 Decode your baseMap.